Threat-Sketch/PrivacyFrmwkResources/resources/ts jurisdiction/guidance-tool-form.md

 **Associated Core Classification:** Mappings for US State & Federal laws that intersect the NIST Data Privacy Framework and the NIST Cybersecurity Framework core functions: Identify, Protect, Detect, Resoond, Recover, Govern, Control, and Communicate.

 **Contributor Notes:** The **ts jurisdiction™** research platform maps 380+ US & Federal laws to the NIST Privacy Framework and the NIST Cybersecurity Framework.
 It includes in depth analysis of each body of law written in language digestible by business leaders.
-The platform is desigend to augment and accellerate data privacy reserach in very large sale supply chain and portfolio use cases that demand extreme scabablity.
+The platform is desigend to augment and accellerate data privacy research in  large sale supply chain and portfolio use cases that demand extreme scabablity.